PoliticalGraveyard.com

 Emberson, Isaac — of Lemmon, Perkins County, S.Dak.
 Republican.
 Delegate to Republican National Convention from South Dakota, 1912.
 Burial location unknown.

 Emberton, Thomas D. — also known as Tom Emberton — of Edmonton, Metcalfe County, Ky.
 Republican.
-Delegate to Republican National Convention from Kentucky, 1972; candidate in primary for U.S. Representative from Kentucky 5th District, 1980.
+Delegate to Republican National Convention from Kentucky, 1972; candidate for U.S. Representative from Kentucky 5th District, 1980.
 Still living as of 1980.

 Emberton, Tom See Thomas D. Emberton

-EMBIL: See also Julio Rodriguez Embil
+EMBIL: See also Julio Rodriguez=Embil

-EMBLEM (Soundex E514) — See also ABLEMAN, DUTREMBLE, EMBLEN, EMBLEY, GABLEMAN, KEMBLE, PEMBLETON, REMBLE, SEMBLER, TREMBLE, TREMBLEY.
+EMBLEM (Soundex E514) — See also ABLEMAN, EMBLEN, GABLEMAN.

 Emblem, Thor O. — of Escondido, San Diego County, Calif.
 Democrat.
-Delegate to Democratic National Convention from California, 2000, 2004, 2008; Presidential Elector for California, 2000.
+Delegate to Democratic National Convention from California, 2000, 2004, 2008; candidate for Presidential Elector for California.
 Still living as of 2008.

 Emblem, Tracy L. — of Escondido, San Diego County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 2008.
 Still living as of 2008.

-EMBLEN (Soundex E514) — See also DUTREMBLE, EBLEN, EMBLEM, EMBLEY, EMLEN, HAMBLEN, KEMBLE, PEMBLETON, REMBLE, SEMBLER, TREMBLE, TREMBLEY.
+EMBLEN (Soundex E514) — See also EBLEN, EMBLEM, EMBLER, EMLEN, HAMBLEN.

 EMBLEN: See also George F. Beneke